avular-robotics/user-container/README.md

-# User container for the Origin
+# User container for the Vertex

-The user container is an example container that can be used to develop on the Origin.
-It comes pre-installed with ROS and the necessary dependencies to develop for the Origin.
+The user container is an example container that can be used to develop on the Vertex.
+It comes pre-installed with ROS and the necessary dependencies to develop for the Vertex.

-This guide will walk you through how to use the user container to develop on the Origin.
+This guide will walk you through how to use the user container to develop on the Vertex.

 ## Setting up the user container
-The user container is available on the Origin by default at `/data/user/containers`.
+The user container is available on the Vertex by default at `/data/user/containers`.
 If you want to update the user container files, or restore the user container to its default state, you can follow the following steps:

-1. SSH into the Origin
+1. SSH into the Vertex
 2. Remove the current user container files

 > [!WARNING]